This page provides information about how the index was constructed. The index is available at the ‘List of terms with definitions‘ page.

 Research integration and implementation requires evaluation to improve effectiveness, education to develop expertise in research integration and implementation, and institutionalisation to ensure that the expertise is recognised, widely adopted and rewarded.

 There are many specific approaches, associated with professional associations and networks, for tackling complex real-world problems and these are also provided as tags.
 They include interdisciplinarity, transdisciplinarity, systems thinking, action research and implementation science.
-Research or education using a specific approach involves at least some of the main topics listed above (eg participation or decision support).
+Research or education using a specific approach involves at least some of the main topics listed above (eg teamwork or decision making).
 Where authors have associated their blog posts with a specific approach, the blog posts are tagged with the name of the approach.
 The name is then followed by either ‘(general relevance)’ when the topic of the blog post is more broadly relevant to research integration and implementation or ‘(specific)’ when the topic does not have broader relevance to research integration and implementation.

 The following tags are not included in the index.